D-hash-code/explainingNODEs/screenplay/README.md

 ### Scene 1: Hello
 Differential Equations have an old history.
 Neural networks, in their modern form, are comparatively recent.
 How are these fields are related?
-Before answering this question we need to introduce differential equations.
+Before answering this question I want to introduce differential equations.

 ### Scene 2: What are differential equations